hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-web-domain admin wonderland.com 192.18.22.43 yes www.wonderland.com

-The function adds virtual host to a server.
+This function adds virtual host to a server.
 In cases when ip is undefined in the script, "default" template will be used.
 The alias of www.domain.tld type will be automatically assigned to the domain unless "none" is transmited as argument.
 If ip have associated dns name, this domain will also get the alias domain-tpl.$ipname.
 An alias with the ip name is useful during the site testing while dns isn't moved to server yet.

 *******************************************************************